kennethsoh/ip/docs/README.md

 ```
     __________________________________________________________
-    Nice!
+    oops!
 I've marked this task as not done yet:
     [T][ ] buy groceries
     __________________________________________________________
 ```